KrossX/Pokopom/Pokopom/Readme.txt

 controller for PS1 and PS2 emulators respectively.
 It only uses XInput, so as to avoid the DirectInput troubles with X360 controllers.

-It currently has no configuration available, and defaults to use the first and second XInput controllers as pad1 and pad2 respectively.
+It currently has only some basic configuration dialog, and defaults to use the first and second XInput controllers as pad1 and pad2 respectively.

-The plugin supports rumble, and has extended analog stick range to cover the 'square' on PSX's controllers.
+The plugin supports rumble with a nice custom curve, and has extended analog stick range to cover the 'square' on PSX's controllers.

 To toggle between analog or digital mode, press the Scroll Lock key.